zecollokaris/Github-Emoji-Cheat-Sheet/README.md

 Anyway I just remembered how I really strugged at first to get emojis on github.
 So I decided to come up with this coz im sure it will really help in making your Markdown files very colourful.

-A one pager listing the different emoji emoticons supported on [Campfire](http://campfirenow.com/), [GitHub](http://github.com/),
+A one pager listing the different emojis supported on [Campfire](http://campfirenow.com/), [GitHub](http://github.com/),
 [Basecamp Next](http://37signals.com/basecampnext/),